Martin Laurello

-Early life and career
+Early life

 Laurello was born Martin Emmerling in Germany circa 1886.
 In 1921, together with a handful of other people with biological rarities from Europe, Laurello arrived in the United States.
 Laurello could turn his head 120 degrees.
-In the words of fellow sideshow performer Percilla Berjano, known as the "Monkey Girl", "[Laurello] could put his head all the way around".
+In the words of fellow sideshow performer Percilla Bejano, known as the "Monkey Girl", "[Laurello] could put his head all the way around".
 To accomplish this feat, he reportedly practised rotating his head for three years and also had to "dislocate various vertebrae".
 Being born with a slightly bent spine might have also aided Laurello in pulling off his act of flexibility.